 Spiritual Life of Our School

-During the summer term all our Year 8 students visited Aylesford for a time of prayer and reflection.
-The day was led by the retreat team from St. Vincent's and they took part in a variety of different sessions.
-The workshops reminded them of their value and importance as young women created in the image of God.
-Students were involved in dance, art, reflection and prayer.
-Students expressed their appreciation of the day and now look forward to their residential retreat at Kintbury in Year 9.
+During the summer term our Year 8 students visit Aylesford for a time of prayer and reflection.
+The day is led by the retreat team from St. Vincent's and they take part in a variety of different sessions.
+The workshops remind them of their value and importance as young women created in the image of God.
+Students are involved in dance, art, reflection and prayer.

 We continue to enjoy a beautiful newly furbished chapel.
 This space enables students to express their faith and enjoy friendship and support.
 The chapel has provided a wonderful setting for the different activities that strengthen the spiritual life of our school.

 During the last four years ninety upper school students have volunteered to become Prayer Leaders.
 Thirty three students from the current Year 10 applied this year.
 These students will now begin a time of preparation which will include: developing interpersonal skills, reflecting on scripture and having opportunities to pray with others.
 Year 7 students will be invited to come to the chapel and meet with Year 10 students for a time of intercessory prayer.
 Year 11 Prayer leaders are often asked to lead reflection and meditation during Year Group Assemblies.
 This is an excellent opportunity for students to witness to their faith and commitment.

 At the start of the autumn term we invit our Year 7, Parents and Carers to join us for a Mass of Welcome.
 The Mass is a celebration of their arrival at St. Catherine’s and a reminder that God’s guidance is always with them.